Your Comprehensive Guide to DUI Convictions in California

 What Are the 3 Types of DUI Charges

-When people discuss DUIs, they frequently don’t distinguish between the various charges that a defendant might face.
+When people discuss DUIs, they frequently don’t distinguish between the various charges a defendant might face.
 If you face DUI charges, it is essential to understand whether you are being accused of one of three distinct offenses.
 These are generally categorized as follows:

 Misdemeanor DUI